grabmy/react-native-simple-tween/README.md

 Call a function and retrieve the values every time the values are updated (depends on the update time, changed with setUpdateTime).

+The update event can be triggered multiple times with the same values, on cycle and repeat for example.

 ```js
 // Register update function
 tween.onUpdate((values) => {